ARISS

 As time allows, students will ask these questions:

-9. What kind of experiments do you perform on the outside platform?
+4. What kind of food do you typically eat in a day on the ISS?

 0 Comments